Net zero targets

 - Target year – The LTS confirms Türkiye’s previously stated goal of reaching net zero by 2053.

-Under Türkiye’s Emissions Trading System, international shipping will be included, though international aviation will not (Aşıcı, 2024; Safety4Sea, 2024). - Reductions or removals outside of own borders – Türkiye intends to consider using international carbon markets to achieve its net zero target and plans to establish a national carbon crediting system.
+- Reductions or removals outside of own borders – Türkiye intends to consider using international carbon markets to achieve its net zero target and recently laid the foundations for a Turkish ETS, with a pilot phase to begin in 2026.

 Target architecture

-- Legal status – The LTS has been submitted to the UNFCCC, but the Climate Law to enshrine the target into law has not yet been passed as of February 2025.
+- Legal status – The LTS has been submitted to the UNFCCC and the recently passed Climate Law has codified the target into law.

 - Separate reduction & removal targets – The LTS does not provide separate emission reduction and removal targets.